Ahrefs is a professional-grade, full SEO suite with powerful features, a great web index, and good price points.

 Ahrefs Pricing & Plans

-Ahrefs offers four pricing plans: Lite, Standard, Advanced, and Agency.
+Ahrefs pricing includes the following plans: Lite, Standard, Advanced, and Agency.
 It’s a little pricier compared to some similar tools on the market, starting at $99 per month for its Lite plan, $179 for the Standard plan, $399 for the Advanced plan and $999 for the Agency plan.

 All plans come with a $7 trial that runs for 7 days, after which you will be billed automatically for the monthly subscription based on the plan you’re trying.